lucasfrailev/Kalman-Filter-Project/README.md

-# Extended Kalman Filter in C++ for Object Tracking
+# Object Tracking through Sensor Fusion and an Extended Kalman Filter in C++

 ## Project Overview